Investment in Yourself

 Groups

 Small group sessions provide you with personalized instruction, but also allow you to share the experience with a friend.
-Small groups sessions for up to 3 people are available.
+Small groups sessions for 2 people are available.
 Due to current available equipment, only Mat Pilates is available for small group sessions.
+Larger groups may occasionally be accommodated at off-site locations.
 Reach out for more information, including pricing.

 Questions